-NCSE Science Policy Communication Training: NCSE provides members with the training to help scientists practice tools and build skills to use science effectively in policy discussions and policy-making.
+NCSE Science Policy Communication Training: NCSE provides Member Institutions with the training to help scientists practice tools and build skills to use science effectively in policy discussions and policymaking.
 The 2018 training was co-sponsored with COMPASS and New America.
 View the event agenda (PDF).

 Member Resources and Communications

 Anyone from an NCSE Member Institution can receive the following member-only communications.
-Contact email@example.com to receive these communications.
+Please contact email@example.com to receive these communications.